AhmedAbdelmotteleb/v_smart_projects/README.md

 - [Portal Race](Portal%20Race): A board game based in C++.
 2-4 players.
 For best results, use Microsoft Visual Studio.

 - [collatz_conjecture.ipynb](collatz_conjecture.ipynb): This Jupyter notebook contains a Python implementation of the Collatz Conjecture.
 It generates and visualizes the sequence for any given positive integer.

+- [scraping_arXiv.py](scraping_arXiv.py): This script downloads figures from arXiv URLs by accessing the plots hyperlink in the comments section of the webpage.